Wednesday, March 15, 2023

 who fled the harangue of a city of tombs.

-the fantastical octet swarms,
+the fantastical octets,

-or puzzled blue or pink with rage,
+or puzzled blue ink or pink with rage,

-know all would be fine,
+they know all would be fine,

 if only the godzilla head--the ghost, the poet--